IAudioDeviceManager

 abstract getRecordingDeviceInfo(): AudioDeviceInfo;

-An AudioDeviceInfo object, which includes the device ID and device name.
+AudioDeviceInfo object containing the device ID and device name of the recording device.

 getRecordingDeviceVolume